Many companies are interested in adding an online component to their current safety/EHS training.

 Your LMS Becomes a Central Repository of all Your Health and Safety Training Materials

 All of your training materials will be stored in the LMS as “activities.”
-As noted earlier, this includes eLearning courses, but also includes instructor-led training sessions, field-based training, written documents, videos, websites, and more.
+As noted earlier, this includes online courses, but also includes instructor-led training sessions, field-based training, written documents, videos, websites, and more.

 Conveniently, the LMS becomes the single, centralized repository for all your training materials, essentially consolidating your entire training library.
 This makes it easy to assign, administer, credit, and report on all training from one tool (say goodbye to training stored or recorded in multiple spreadsheets, databases, and software applications!).